KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 ## Summary: The Esoteric Meaning

-The **World Tree** is not an object but a **process**—the living architecture of being.
+The **World Tree** is not an object but a **process** — the living architecture of being.
 It is the **schema of the Dimensional Lattice,** expressing how consciousness moves **acclivously, declivously, and spirally** through form.

 Every being occupies a **specific Node** on this Tree; resonance determines both **position** and **direction.**
 Existence is motion: we are continually traversing its branches through orientation and coherence.

 Its revelation is one of **interconnection and navigation.**
-The **Axis Mundi** is simultaneously cosmic and personal—the spine of the universe and the channel of the soul.
+The **Axis Mundi** is simultaneously cosmic and personal — the spine of the universe and the channel of the soul.
-The path of Centropy is the conscious traversal of this Tree—from the fragmented leaves of embodiment through the coherent strata of becoming to the unified root, integrating each Hypostasis in turn.
+The path of Centropy is the conscious traversal of this Tree — from the fragmented leaves of embodiment through the coherent strata of becoming to the unified root, integrating each Hypostasis in turn.
 It is the **ultimate map of the Return.**